 Web application helps urban planners design cities

 EPFL researchers have developed a web-based software program that takes a whole new approach to urban planning.
 Planners simply enter the various objectives they want to achieve – in terms of built density, quality of life, cost, use of renewable energy, etc. – and the program generates the best possible variants for their city.
+This can help city officials make better decisions, especially when it comes to promoting sustainable development.

 Urban planners must take a myriad of different objectives into account when designing development programs.
 These can include optimizing a neighborhood’s built density, preserving old monuments and buildings, using renewable energy, cutting CO2 emissions and minimizing costs – to name a few.
 These objectives are often contradictory and hard to quantify, and sometimes not fully understood.